PostHog/posthog.com/contents/handbook/communication.md

 ## Writing Style Guidelines

-1. {: #american-english} At PostHog, we use American English as the standard written language.
+1. At PostHog, we use American English as the standard written language.
 1. Do not create links like "here" or "click here".
 All links should have relevant anchor text that describes what they link to.
 Using meaningful links is important to both search engine crawlers (SEO) and people with accessibility issues.
-This guidance should be followed in all places links are provided, whether in the handbook, website, GoogleDocs, or any other content.
+This guidance should be followed in all places links are provided, whether in the handbook, website, Google Docs, or any other content.
 1. Do not use acronyms when you can avoid them.
 Acronyms have the effect of excluding people from the conversation if they are not familiar with a particular term.
-Example: instead of `MR`, write `merge request (MR)`.
-    1. If acronyms are used, expand them at least once in the conversation or document and define them in the document using [Kramdown abbreviation syntax](https://kramdown.gettalong.org/syntax.html#abbreviations).
-Alternatively, link to the definition.